-WASHINGTON, D.C.
-Prime Minister Benjamin Netanyahu made it clear to U.S. President Barak Obama during their meeting at the White House on Monday that Israel has not made any decision on attacking Iran to stop its nuclear program.
+WASHINGTON, D.C. - Prime Minister Benjamin Netanyahu made it clear to U.S. President Barak Obama during their meeting at the White House yesterday that Israel has not made any decision on attacking Iran to stop its nuclear program.

 Sources who were briefed on the meeting afterward said Obama and Netanyahu agreed to increase their coordination on Iran.
 Israel's Chief of Staff Lt.
 Gen. Benny Gantz is to visit Washington in two weeks to discuss the issue with U.S. officials.

 The meeting in the Oval Office went on for two hours; the only other people in the room besides the president and the prime minister were the U.S. and the Israeli national security advisers, Tom Donilon and Yaakov Amidror, respectively.
 The meeting was followed by lunch, in a larger group that also included Secretary of State Hillary Clinton, Defense Secretary Leon Panetta, Chairman of the Joint Chiefs of Staff Gen. Martin Dempsey, U.S. Ambassador to Israel Dan Shapiro and others.

 The Iran issue was the focus of the talks.
 It permeated everything from the agenda of the one-on-one meeting to Netanyahu's gift to Obama: a decorated copy of the Book of Esther, which will be read tomorrow night and Thursday morning at Purim services around the world.
 It recounts the story of the evil Persian King Ahasuerus and his viceroy, Haman, who tried but failed to annihilate the Jewish people.